 Outer Banks Facts

-- Perhaps most notably, the term of the Outer Banks serves as the name for a particularly visually stunning collective geological feature.
-Furthermore, this particular example of this type of formation has an incredibly beautiful composition.
+- For those who know of it, the term of the Outer Banks serves as the name for a particularly visually stunning collective geological feature.
+As remains obvious to the observer, this particular example of this type of formation possesses an incredibly beautiful composition.

-- The remarkable site actually consists of an entire chain of what’s commonly known as barrier islands, as well as numerous large sandbars.
+- The remarkable site actually consists of an entire chain of what’s commonly known as barrier islands, as well as numerous sandbars of widely varying sizes.
 Not surprisingly, of course, the local Native American tribes clearly knew of this fabulous site for countless centuries.

 - This region remained unknown to the rest of the world until late in the 16th century, however.
-At that time, though, British sailor Richard Grenville, established the ill-fated settlement, now known as the Lost Colony, on one of the islands, in 1585.
+At that time, though, British sailor Richard Grenville, established the ill-fated settlement, now known as the Lost Colony.
+He did this on one of the islands, named Roanoke, in 1585.

-- Subsequently, on June 22, 1587, John White, who had accompanied Richard Grenville on that first voyage, returned.
+- Subsequently, on June 22, 1587, John White, who had previously accompanied Richard Grenville on that first voyage, returned once again.
 During this period, along with 116 English settlers, he established the first successful European colony in this part of North America.

-- Among other things, therefore, the Outer Banks played a key role in the history of this part of the world.
-Yet, that’s not its only claim to historical fame.
-Its unique location and resulting weather patterns have been put to good use.
+- Among other things, therefore, the breathtaking Outer Banks played a pivotal role in the history of this part of the world.
+Yet, that’s not its only claim to a place in annals of history.
+Its unique location and resulting weather patterns have also been put to excellent use, as well.

-- This holds true due to the fact that the Wright Brothers chose a location there for the first powered flight in recorded history.
+- This holds true due to the fact that the world famous Wright Brothers chose a location there for the first powered flight by man in recorded history.
 The choice occurred because of certain naturally occurring characteristics of the remarkable location aided in their efforts.

-- Today, the Outer Banks remains of vital importance.
-Firstly, numerous national landmarks fill the area.
-Secondly, the region also contains many protected areas, due to its ecosystems.
-Thirdly, its great beauty makes it a popular tourist destination.
+- Today, the Outer Banks continues to remain of vital importance.
+Fittingly, a multitude of national landmarks fill the area.
+The stunning region also contains many protected areas, due to its many ecosystems.
+Plus, its undeniable beauty makes it a popular tourist destination.

 Related Articles